Rajitha-Manellanga/degit/README.md

 degit https://github.com/user/repo
 ```

-Or you can download from GitLab and BitBucket:
+Or you can download from GitLab & BitBucket:

 ```bash
 # download from GitLab